montera34/pageonex/INSTALL.md

 ### Options
 If you have problems with the dependencies of the gems check this tricks.

-**pg gem**

-The postgres gem is there for the production development.
-If you are not able to install it, you can install the gems without the production environment:
->bundle install --without production

 **problems with dependencies**

 Run the same commands with 'bundle exec' like